DynamicPerception/ArduinoAT90USB/README.md

 Installation Instructions (Arduino > 1.5.2)
 -------------------------

-1. Copy the contents of the Arduino-1.5/hardware directory into the hardware/ directory inside of the Arduino application folder
+1. Copy the contents of the bundled 'hardware' directory into the 'hardware/' directory inside of the Arduino application folder
 2. Re-start Arduino if already running
 3. Select correct board type